-The seven rations and all necessary input parameters were entered into The Pig Production Environmental Footprint Calculator (PPEFC), a modeling program to simulate pork production (National Pork Board 2015).
+The seven diets and all necessary input parameters were entered into The Pig Production Environmental Footprint Calculator (PPEFC), a modeling program to simulate pork production.
 The calculator estimates swine growth and resource use based on user input data such as geographic region of production (in order to account for the effects of different climates), feed ration composition, and type of production facilities.
-For this study, we created three models within the PPEFC: one for each of the sow, nursery, and grow/finish phases of production.
+For this study, three models were created within the PPEFC: one for each of the Sow, Nursery, and Grow/Finish phases of production.

-All seven scenario rations were simulated with the PPEFC for each region of production.
-The results produced by the calculator were then transferred to SimaPro 8.3 software (PRé Consultants 2014).
-All 21 combinations, presented in Table 3.3, were then assessed based on four categories: carbon footprint (also referred to as climate change impact) (kg CO2 equivalent/kg live swine), water use (m H2O/kg live swine), cost of feed (USD/kg live swine), and land occupation (ma/kg live swine).
-The impact category carbon footprint did not account for contributions from land use change, because for US production land has been under continuous cultivation for many decades.
-A national average land use footprint for US production was also assessed by combining the results of the three regional scenarios, weighted by head of swine produced annually in each region.
-Figure 3.3 shows the entire modeling process as a flow chart.
+All seven scenario diets were simulated with the PPEFC for each region of production.
+The results produced by the calculator were then transferred to SimaPro, a software tool for life cycle modeling.
+All 21 combinations were then assessed based on four categories: carbon footprint (also referred to as global warming potential) (kg CO2 equivalent/kg live swine), water use (m3 H2O/kg live swine), cost of feed (USD/kg live swine), and land occupation (m2a/kg live swine).
+The impact category carbon footprint did not account for contributions from land use change, because these are deemed to be small for US production where land has been under continuous cultivation for many decades and a majority of the shifts have been between corn and soybeans (Wallander et al. 2011).
+A national average for production was also assessed by combining the results of the three regional scenarios, weighted by head of swine produced annually in each region.
+Figure 14 presents the entire modeling process as a flow chart.